GEOS-ESM/GEOSgcm_GridComp/README.md

     - `<Dataset Number>` can be set as an integer from `0` to `5`.

 ## Other Notes
-- There are no OpenACC / OpenMP pragmas in the codebase.
+- There are no OpenACC / OpenMP directives in the codebase.
+- The standalone does not verify with the comparsion data.